18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### How can I get reimbursed for professional liability insurance?

 Supervisors may be reimbursed for up to half the cost of professional liability insurance, up to $150.
-In order to claim reimbursement, get an email from your supervisor approving the amount of you reimbursement you intend to claim and send it to tts-travelauths@gsa.gov.
+In order to claim reimbursement, get an email from your supervisor approving the amount of the reimbursement you intend to claim and send it to tts-travelauths@gsa.gov.
 Then, create a [miscellaneous voucher](#how-do-i-create-a-local-or-miscellaneous-voucher) in [Concur](https://travel.gsa.gov) and [attach the receipt](#attaching-receipts) you recieved after purchasing the insurance.

 #### How should I claim local transportation expenses?